hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 ## Overview

 A Job consists of a payload and an execute method to run the job.
 Swift Jobs provides a framework for pushing jobs onto a queue and processing them at a later point.
 If the driver backing up the job queue uses persistent storage then a separate server can be used to process the jobs.
-The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs, but there are also implementations in ``JobsRedis`` and ``JobsPostgres`` that implement the job queue using a Redis database or Postgres database.
+The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs, but there are also implementations in ``JobsValkey`` and ``JobsPostgres`` that implement the job queue using a Valkey/Redis database or Postgres database.

 ### Setting up a Job queue